DMM Alpha Sport Quickdraw Review

 Our lead tester has been using a full set of Petzl Spirit Express for the last four years, while her main climbing partner has a set of DMM Alpha Sports.
 While they each like the two rather similarly, she's noticed that her friend typically grabs the Spirits over her own draws when it's time for a hard onsight.
 Every ounce counts!

 Ease of Handling

 Ease of Grabbing

-Since they were easy to grab, the DMM earned high scores in this metric.
+Since they are easy to grab, the DMM earned high scores in this metric.
 The 25mm wide sling fits perfectly in the palm of most adult-sized hands.
-This was similar to the Petzl Spirit but much better than the BD LiveWire.
-That sling is even wider but has a rubber piece stitched onto it that digs into your palm if you grab it the wrong way.
+This was similar to the way that other high end draws are designed — with grabbing in mind!
 If you're a perpetual draw-grabber (no judgment here!), you'll want to take a look at the Alpha Sport.

-The Alpha retails for $27, making it the second most expensive model that we tested after the Edelrid Bulletproof ($29).
+The Alpha retails for $28, making it the second most expensive model that we tested after the Edelrid Bulletproof Quickdraw ($29).
 We appreciate that it is a quality product and high-performing, but the price tag can be hard to handle, particularly if you're buying a dozen or so.
-The Spirits are a few dollars less per draw and offer equal if not slightly better performance, while there are other options out there for only $11!
-However, those $11 models won't work as well on harder sport routes, which is where the Alpha Sport excels.
+The Spirits are a few dollars less per draw and offer equal if not slightly better performance, while there are other options out there for as low as $11.50!
+However, those draws won't work as well on harder sport routes, which is where the Alpha Sport excels.